World Cup Host Stadiums

 5. The Lusail Iconic Stadium, a masterpiece in design, will be the largest stadium in the World Cup, featuring a capacity of 87,000 and will host the opening match and the final of the tournament.

-See also Soccer Art and Social Media
+See also Stylish Soccer Cleats

 What are the Key Features of World Cup Host Stadiums?